ADHD in Children (Ages 2–12): Early Signs, Brain Development & Treatment

 What Parents Should Do If They Notice These Signs

-If these concerns are consistently present, it is important not to wait for the child to “grow out of it.”
-Early support can make a meaningful difference in a child’s learning, behavior, and emotional development.
+If these concerns are consistently present, do not wait.
+Early support makes a real difference in a child’s learning, behavior, and emotional development.

 The first step is a visit to a pediatrician or primary care doctor.
-They can:
+They will review the child’s developmental history, assess behavior patterns across settings, and determine whether further evaluation is needed.

-If concerns continue, the doctor may refer the child to a specialist such as:
+If concerns continue after the initial evaluation, the doctor may refer the child to a specialist such as

 • Child psychologist